juliusz-cwiakalski/jcw-examples/bdd-mutation-testing/step2-design.md

 not entities (nouns).
 This makes the modules smaller and more cohesive.
 As a result, changes in features/behaviors requirements should result in local changes (modification of single exciting module or creation of new module).

+- `evaluate-booking-points` - Evaluates each booking to determine eligibility and point accrual based on customer's current tier and booking specifics.
+It interacts with `retrieve-customer-tier` to fetch the appropriate loyalty level and it calls `accumulate-points`.
 - `accumulate-points` - Responsible for recording points earning and spending.
   It publishes current-points balance and their validity dates after each change.
-  It's also providing points history.
+  It's also providing points earning history.
-- `evaluate-booking-points` - Evaluates each booking to determine eligibility and point accrual based on customer's current tier and booking specifics.
-It interacts with `retrieve-customer-tier` to fetch the appropriate loyalty level and it calls `accumulate-points`.
 - `retrieve-customer-tier` - manages configuration of loyalty tires and maintains customer tier for each customer based on current points balance published by `accumulate-spend-points` and potentially by other activities recorded by `track-customer-activity`